ravisheth/mapsseq/README.md

 - NEUTRALIZE: 100mM Tris HCl pH 8.0, 10mM EDTA, 0.1% Tween 20, 100mM NaCl

 #### Synthesis of hydrogel beads
+- Microfluidic generation of beads:
 	- Prepare 3mL of HFE7500, 1% surfactant, 12uL of TEMED.
 Place in 3mL syringe and prime (25 gauge needle, standard tubing) on syringe pump.
 	- Prepare 300uL of an acrylamide master mix:
 		- 162uL nuclease free water
 		- 30uL TBSET buffer
 		- 75uL Acry/Bis stock 4X
 		- 24uL acry-pc-pe1 primer (250uM stock; 20uM final)
 		- 9uL 10% APS (wt/vol)
 	- Vortex, microfuge and place in 1mL tube pre-filled with 300uL HFE7500 and prime as above, with syringe tip facing up due to HFE7500 priming.
 Protect tubing from light with black sheath.
 	- Connect tubing to droplet formation device and flow at 5uL for acrylamide master mix and 50uL for carrier.
 Allow flow to stabilize and watch on microscope with red filter.
 	- Once flow is stabilized (~1 minute) collect droplets with tubing in 2mL tube pre-filled with 300uL mineral oil.
 Ensure that droplets are 20um in diameter, which is desired for 25um input channel width in the encapsulation chip.
 	- Replace with new tube after 30 minutes.
 	- When finished (i.e. either acrylamide or carrier runs out) remove output tube and drain, and stop flow.
 	- Clean chip quickly with water to prevent in-chip polymerization which could clog the chip.
 	- Place two tubes in 65C incubator overnight, protected from light.

-- WRite clean up here
+- Cleanup of beads:
+	- The next day, ensure that beads are polymerized by pipetting on microscope field.
+	- Remove mineral oil and carrier oil phases from the tubes, and pool both tubes.
+Add 500uL TBSET on top.
+	- Add 1mL of 20% PFO, vortex, and centrifuge at 5000g for 30s.
+Remove bottom 20% part of PFO phase and centrifuge again.
+	- Remove The bottom 20% of PFO phase and add 1mL of 1% Span-80 in hexane.
+Vortex and centrifuge at 5000g for 30s, and remove hexane layer.
+	- Repeat hexane wash again.
+	- Add 1mL TBSET and vortex.
+Centrifuge at 5000g for 1m, and remove hexane layer by keeping tip at air-water interface to remove trace hexane.
+	- Repeat TBSET wash three times.
+	- Pass beads through 40um cell strainer using TBSET to pass through beads.
+	- Recover beads and save in amber tube at 4C for up to 6 months.
+Measure diameter which should be 25-30um (due to swelling) and ensure uniformity.

 #### Barcoding of hydrogel beads via primer extension (rounds 1-3)